What Child is this, who, laid to rest, On Mary's lap is sleeping? Whom angels greet with anthems sweet, While shepherds watch are keeping.

 As in the time of Jesus, we too can come to Jesus to have our sins forgiven.
 Back then, Our Lord saved: the woman who committed adultery, the woman who washed His feet with her tears, the tax collector, the good thief and many others from their sins.
 Today, He saves us from sins through baptism and confession.

-Jesus not only healed lepers, blind men, a paralytic and raised Lazarus and a little girl from the dead, He heals today through the intercession of saints in heaven.
+Jesus not only healed lepers, blind men, a paralytic and raised Lazarus, He heals today through the intercession of saints in heaven.
 Every time a saint is canonized it is the result of a physical healing approved by the Church.

 From 2013 to 2025, Pope Francis canonized 942 saints.
+That's 942 Church approved miracles of healing!
 Since Pope Leo was elected Pope this year, he has canonized 7 saints including St. Carlo Acutis.
-The through intercession of St. Carlo Acutis, his first approved miracle involved a Brazilian boy born with a malformed pancreas being healed.
-A second miracle through St. Carlo was recognized in May 2024, after a young Costa Rican woman was healed from a serious head injury.
+The through intercession of St. Carlo Acutis, his first approved miracle involved a Brazilian boy born with a malformed pancreas.
+A second miracle through St. Carlo was recognized in May 2024, after a young Costa Rican woman was healed from a serious head injury..
 Jesus comforted the people in His day and He has comforted all who turn to Him including our generation.

-A woman with tears in her eyes, came out of Eucharistic Adoration, and said, “Father, I just had the neatest experience.
+A number of years ago, a woman with tears in her eyes, came out of Eucharistic Adoration, and said, “Father, I just had the neatest experience.
 I felt the arms of Jesus around me.”

 From the time of Jesus unto today, Jesus helps many to forgive others, including those who suffer from the most horrible injustices.

 What Child is This?
-Who can help every person in every generation, no matter their circumstances, no matter their life situations?
-Who can heal, forgive, give us comfort and peace?
+Jesus can help every person in every generation, no matter their circumstances, no matter their life situations.
+He can heal, forgive, give us comfort and peace.

 No comments: